 What length of wall tie do I need?

 The first step is to find out the width of the cavity.
-You can do this by drilling through the outer wall and measuring the drill bit from when it touches the internal leaf then subtracting the thickness of the outer wall.
+You can do this by drilling through the outer wall.
+You can then measure the drill bit from when it touches the internal leaf and subtracting the thickness of the outer wall.

-Note: The width of the cavity brick wall can vary over the length of the wall so you may want to check in different sections to ensure you get the correct wall tie length.
+Note: The width of the cavity brick wall can vary over the length of the wall.
+You may want to check in different sections to ensure you get the correct wall tie length.

 How to Replace Wall Ties

 Replacing wall ties is a relatively easy job, providing you have the correct knowledge and equipment.
 Permagard stock replacement wall tie kits that are easy to use and include everything you need to replace wall ties apart from a drill.

 The first step is to identify the positions of the existing cavity wall ties.
 You can use a metal detector for this.

 Having identified the location of the existing wall ties, you can now install your replacement wall ties.
 Install in positions staggered from the original cavity wall ties.